ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Data-in-Transit Encryption
 {: #Data-in-Transit Encryption}

 Data-in-Transit encryption can occur in multiple areas within the IBM Cloud.
 There can be external applications using HTTPS/SSL that would terminate to servers within a VPC or load balancers and NexGen firewalls in front of the servers in VPCs.
 There is also default data-in-transit encryption when there are accesses/traffic transits to Object, Block and File Storage and cloud services.

 ### Options:
 {: #data-in-transit-encryption-options}

  - **Data-in-Transit encryption to IBM Cloud storage** - No options.
-This is a default function
+This is a default function,
  - **Application Level Data-in-Transition Encryption** - Applicable mostly in public access situations but of course this can be applied in private access situations.
-Transit Level Security (TLS) 1.2 should be used at a minimum.
+Transit Level Security (TLS) 1.2 should be used at a minimum and
  - **Application-level data-in-transit encryption termination** - TLS termination at a NexGen firewall TLS termination at an edge load balancer TLS termination with IBM Cloud, Cloud Internet Services (CIS).

 ### Best Practices: